RodicaMihaelaVasilescu/MobileApp/README.md

 How do we keep your information safe?
 We have adequate organizational and technical processes and procedures in place to protect your personal information.
 However, no electronic transmission over the internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Learn more about [**how we keep your information safe**](#5-how-long-do-we-keep-your-information).

 What are your rights?
 Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
-Learn more about [your privacy rights](#8-what-are-your-privacy-rights).
+Learn more about [**your privacy rights**](#8-what-are-your-privacy-rights).

 How do you exercise your rights?
 The easiest way to exercise your rights is by submitting a data subject access request, or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.